 Its Merge feature allows you to easily design with code elements to create highly realistic prototypes, and Auto Layout cuts down on repetitive tasks.
 It also offers great collaboration features to allow you to work on wireframes with others and top-notch live presentation tools for showing your designs to clients.
 It's easy enough to pick up for beginners and packed with advanced tools for the more experienced, making UXPin a clear choice as the best wireframe tool for most uses.

 If you'd prefer to opt for a more general design tool, Adobe XD can be used for everything from creating site maps, flowcharts and storyboards to building functional prototypes, but it has a heavy focus on facilitating easy wireframe sketching for designers.

 This vector-based design tool from Adobe was created as a direct competitor to Sketch and is available for both Mac and Windows.
 It’s fully interoperable with other Adobe tools such as Photoshop and Illustrator, as well as services such as Adobe Fonts and Adobe Stock.
-Notable features include a ‘Repeat Grid’ for fast design, auto-animation, voice triggers and strong collaboration tools.
+When we reviewed Adobe XD, we were impressed with features like the ‘Repeat Grid’ for fast design, auto-animation, voice triggers and strong collaboration tools.
 You can try Adobe XD for free, but you'll need a Creative Cloud subscription to access all the features.
-However, right now you cansave 39-40% on a Creative Cloud All Apps plan in a fantastic Black Friday Adobe deal available until November 26!
+See our more detailed Adobe XD review for more details.

 Axure RP (opens in new tab) is a dedicated wireframe tool that allows you to create both low-fi wireframes, and high-fidelity wireframes with extra functionality.
 You can craft interactive HTML mockups for both websites and apps and view your app design on your phone with a built-in share function.